-The assets of the Foundation are to be diversified in order to minimize risk of large losses to it by any one or more individual investments.
-The Committee believes diversification is, in part, accomplished through our selection of asset mix and investment manager(s).
+The assets of the Foundation are to be diversified to minimize risk of large losses to it by any one or more individual investments.
+The Committee believes diversification I, in part, accomplished through our selection of asset mix and investment manager(s).